srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     az-220-vm-edgegw-cah191230.eastus.cloudapp.azure.com
     ```

-    All Public IP Address DNS names will be at the **.cloudapp.azure.com** domain name.
+    All Public IP Address DNS names in the standard Azure commercial cloud will be at the **.cloudapp.azure.com** domain name.
 This example is for the VM being hosted in the **eastus** Azure region.
 This part fo the DNS name will vary depending on what Azure region the VM is hosted within.

-    Setting the DNS name for the Public IP Address of the **AZ-220-VM-EDGEGW** will give it a FQDN (Fully Qualified Domain Name) for the downstream device(s) to use as the **GatewayHostName** to connect to it.
-Since the VM, in this case, is accessible across the Internet an Internet DNS name is needed.
-If the Azure IoT Edge Gateway were hosted in a Private or Hybrid network, then the machine name would meet the requirements of a **GatewayHostName** for on-premises downstream devices to connect.
+    Setting the DNS name for the Public IP Address of the **AZ-220-VM-EDGEGW** virtual machine will give it a FQDN (Fully Qualified Domain Name) for the downstream device(s) to use as the `GatewayHostName` to connect to it.
+Since the VM, in this case, is accessible across the Internet, an Internet DNS name is needed.
+If the Azure IoT Edge Gateway were hosted in a Private or Hybrid network, then the machine name would meet the requirements of a `GatewayHostName` for on-premises downstream devices to connect.

 1. Navigate to the **AZ-220-VM-EDGEGW** IoT Edge virtual machine within the Azure Portal.

+    > **Note**: If you are still in the IP configuration blade, you can use the breadcrumb trail at the top of the page to get back to the VM quickly.
+In that case, at the top of the **Overview** pane, use the Refresh button to update the DNS name in the display.

-1. On the **Overview** pane of the **Virtual machine** blade, click the **Connect** button at the top.
+1. At the top of the **Overview** pane of the **Virtual machine** blade, click the **Connect** button, then click **SSH**.

-1. Within the **Connect to virtual machine** pane, select the **SSH** option, then copy the **Login using VM local account** value.
+1. As before, locate the **Run the example command below to connect to your VM.** value.
+Notice it includes the new DNS name now, and not the IP address.
+Copy the command as before.

     This is a sample SSH command that will be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
 Now that the DNS name label has been configured, the command is formatted similar to `ssh demouser@AZ-220-VM-EDGEGW.eastus.cloudapp.azure.com`.

-    > **Note**:  If a "_Host key verification failed_" messages displays, then use the VM's **IP Address** with the `ssh` command to connect tot he virtual machine.

-1. At the top of the Azure Portal click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
+1. At the top of the Azure Portal click on the **Cloud Shell** icon to open up the Cloud Shell within the Azure Portal.
 When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.

 1. Within the Cloud Shell, paste in the `ssh` command that was copied, and press **Enter**.